marconicivitavecchia-story/cappuccetto-rosso/README.md

 # Cappuccetto Rosso
-Project to learn Computer Science for 2Binf @ IIS Marconi Civitavecchia
+Project to learn Computer Science for 2Binf @ IIS Marconi Civitavecchia.

+We used Processing for this project.

 Note for english speaker: Cappuccetto Rosso is the Italian name of Little Red Riding Hood.
 We will use the name "Cappuccetto Rosso" to facilitate understanding for Italian students.